MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/error-0x800706ba-certificate-enrollment.md

 ## Resolution

-To resolve this issue, add the approach user groups to the group policy.
+To resolve this issue, add the appropriate user groups to the group policy.
 For example:

 :::image type="content" source="media/error-0x800706ba-certificate-enrollment/properties-of-access-this-computer-from-the-network.png" alt-text="The properties window of the 'Access this computer from the network' group policy.":::